 - UK Collaborative Trial of Ovarian Cancer Screening (UKCTOCS)

 - Jacobs IJ, Menon U, Ryan A, et al; Ovarian cancer screening and mortality in the UK Collaborative Trial of Ovarian Cancer Screening (UKCTOCS): a randomised controlled trial.
 Lancet.
 2015 Dec 16. pii: S0140-6736(15)01224-6. doi: 10.1016/S0140-6736(15)01224-6.

 - Management of epithelial ovarian cancer; Scottish Intercollegiate Guidelines Network - SIGN (Nov 2013)

-- Targeted Therapies for the Management of Ovarian Cancer; Royal College of Obstetricians and Gynaecologists Scientific Impact Paper, Sept 2013
+- Targeted Therapies for the Management of Ovarian Cancer: Scientific Impact Paper No. 12; Royal College of Obstetricians and Gynaecologists, September 2013

-- Bevacizumab in combination with paclitaxel and carboplatin for first-line treatment of advanced ovarian cancer; NICE Technology Appraisal, May 2013
+- Bevacizumab in combination with paclitaxel and carboplatin for first-line treatment of advanced ovarian cancer; NICE Technology Appraisal Guidance, May 2013

-- Bevacizumab in combination with gemcitabine and carboplatin for treating the first recurrence of platinum-sensitive advanced ovarian cancer; NICE Technology Appraisal, May 2013
+- Bevacizumab in combination with gemcitabine and carboplatin for treating the first recurrence of platinum-sensitive advanced ovarian cancer; NICE Technology Appraisal Guidance, May 2013

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but makes no warranty as to its accuracy.
 Consult a doctor or other healthcare professional for diagnosis and treatment of medical conditions.
 For details see our conditions.